Alcoa: The World Wars

 The Alcoa Building opened in 1953 and was designed by Harrison & Abramovitz.
 It remained the company's headquarters until 2001.

 Historian George David Smith notes that "war was good to Alcoa."
 The FTC would bring an antitrust case after WWI.
 By the end of World War I Alcoa's New Kensington facility accounted for 3,292 workers—a fifth of the local population—and covered over 1 million square feet of manufacturing space on 75 acres.
 The war enabled Alcoa to increase production by 40% and to export some ninety million pounds to the Western Allies.

 After WWI, Alcoa obtained the rights to Alfred Wilm's duralumin patent, which led to additional research into other aluminum alloys.
 By 1923, Alcoa's New Kensington, Pennsylvania plant was using horizontal extrusion presses, with preheated billets, for aerospace and construction applications.
-One of the first industrial uses was for the Navy's Shenandoah, followed ten years later with airplane applications.
+One of the first industrial uses was for the Navy's dirigible Shenandoah, followed ten years later with airplane applications.
 The Northern Aluminum Company in Quebec was renamed the Aluminum Company of Canada (ALCAN) in 1925.
 They were responsible for the development of Arvida, Quebec, a remote area 250 km north of Quebec City, including infrastructure to support the plant workforce.

 Davis was named chairman of Alcoa's board of directors in 1928 and remained in that role for thirty years until his retirement.

 In 1938, the Justice Department charged Alcoa with illegal monopolization and demanded that the company be dissolved.
 The case of United States v.
 Alcoa was settled six years later.

 During both World Wars, about 90% of U.S. aluminum production went to military uses.
 A German U-Boat sank the SS Alcoa Puritan in 1942, as it carried a load of bauxite ore.

 Alumax

 In 1998, Alcoa acquired Alumax in a cash and share deal for $2.8 billion.
 Alcoa paid $50 a share in cash for half of the shares and 0.6975 Alcoa share for each of the remaining Alumax shares.
 Alcoa also assumed $1 billion in debt.
-Alumax's assets included the Eastalco aluminum smelter in Adamstown, Maryland, the Intalco aluminum smelter in Ferndale, Washington, and the Kawneer brand of building construction products.
+Alumax's assets included the Eastalco aluminum smelter in Adamstown, Maryland, the Intalco aluminum smelter in Ferndale, Washington, the Deschambault Plant in Deschambault, Québec, Canada and the Kawneer brand of building construction products.